c-oreills/twistwood/Tale 12.md

 # Synopsis
-[[Lute Girl]] is playing music on her lute, which [[Rock Girl]] compliments her on.
-Lute Girl says she's playing to try to attract the attention of her crush, whose is sitting nearby in his house with the window open.
+[[Lute Lady]] is playing music on her lute, which [[Rock Girl]] compliments her on.
+Lute Lady says she's playing to try to attract the attention of her crush, whose is sitting nearby in his house with the window open.

-Sadly, he is already listening to The Beetles play, and Lute Girl feels she cannot compete with them.
+Sadly, he is already listening to The Beetles play, and Lute Lady feels she cannot compete with them.

 # Interpretation
 The punchline of this comic is a pun on [The Beatles](https://en.wikipedia.org/wiki/The_Beatles).